Can A Woman Cheat And Still Be In Love? Understanding The Emotional Complexity

 (For a more in-depth discussion on how to heal and move forward after infidelity, you will want to read Surviving Infidelity as a Couple: Can Your Marriage Make It?.)

 In the end, there’s no way around it.
 Infidelity is a painful and complex issue.
-However, hopefully you can now see that love and betrayal can coexist.
+Hopefully, you can now see that love and betrayal can coexist.
 And this knowledge can also be the first step of the many required to move through the pain and toward healing.
 If you both choose to work together to address the underlying issue(s) in your relationship and each of you, your relationship can become stronger and even happier.